 Read by Natasha.
 Duration 6 minutes 5 seconds

-Instead of attacking him it kept on moaning and groaning and looking at Androcles, who saw that the lion was holding out his right paw, which was covered with blood and much swollen.
-Looking more closely at it Androcles saw a great big thorn pressed into the paw, which was the cause of all the lion’s trouble.
+Instead of attacking him it kept on moaning and groaning and looking at Androcles, who saw that the lion was holding out his right paw, which was covered with blood and very much swollen.
+Looking more closely at it, Androcles saw a great big thorn pressed into the paw, which was the cause of all the lion’s trouble.